-To ensure a balanced instrumentation award portfolio at diverse organizations, across varied research topics, and in support of a broadly inclusive science and engineering workforce across the entire Nation, the MRI program requires that an MRI-eligible organization may, as a performing organization, submit or be included as a significantly funded subawardee in no more than three MRI proposals.
-To promote instrumentation development, the program requires that if an organization submits or is included as a significantly funded subawardee in three MRI proposals, at least one of the three proposals must be for instrument development.
+To ensure a balanced instrumentation award portfolio at diverse organizations, across varied research topics, and in support of a broadly inclusive science and engineering workforce across the entire Nation, the MRI program requires that an MRI-eligible organization may, as a performing organization, submit or be included as a significantly funded 1 subawardee in no more than three MRI proposals.
+To promote instrumentation development, the program requires that if an organization submits or is included as a significantly funded 1 ubawardee in three MRI proposals, at least one of the three proposals must be for (Track 2) instrument development.

-NSF reserves the right to carefully examine development proposals to ensure that they meet the requirements for this proposal type (see Section II).
-If a proposal submitted as development is deemed to be an acquisition proposal, the proposal will be returned without review if any of the organizations involved have already submitted two acquisition proposals.
+NSF reserves the right to carefully examine development (Track 2) proposals to ensure that they meet the requirements for this proposal type (see Section II).
+If a proposal submitted as development is deemed to be an acquisition proposal either before or during the review, the proposal is subject to return without review or decline.

 1An unfunded collaboration does not count against the submission limit.
-Inclusion as a funded subawardee on a development proposal at a level in excess of 20% of the total budget request from NSF, or on any acquisition proposal, will be counted against an organization's proposal submission limit.
-However, if a subaward to an organization in a development proposal is 20% or less of the proposal's total budget request from NSF, the subawardee's submission limit will not be affected.
+Inclusion as a funded subawardee on a development (Track 2) proposal at a level in excess of 20% of the total budget request from NSF, or as a funded subawardee on any acquisition (Track 1) proposal, will be counted against an organization's proposal submission limit.
+Separately submitted linked collaborative proposals of either type (Track 1 or Track 2) count against the submission limit of each of the submitting organizations.
+However, if a subaward to an organization in a development (Track 2) proposal is 20% or less of the proposal's total budget request from NSF, the subawardee's submission limit will not be affected.
 For subawards within a linked collaborative proposal, the 20% threshold applies to the budget request from NSF in the proposal containing the subaward(s), not to the combined budget request from NSF for the collaborative project.

 Note: The 30% cost-sharing requirement applies to only the portion of the total project cost budgeted to non-exempt organization(s), including those participating through subawards.
-Cost-sharing is required for Ph.D.-granting institutions of higher education and for non-degree-granting organizations.
-Non-Ph.D.-granting institutions of higher education are exempt from the cost-sharing requirement.
+When required, cost-sharing must be precisely 30%.
+Cost sharing is required for Ph.D.-granting institutions of higher education and for non-degree-granting organizations.
+Non-Ph.D.-granting institutions of higher education are exempt from cost-sharing and cannot provide it.
+National Science Board policy is that voluntary committed cost sharing is prohibited.
 See section V.B. for specific information on cost-sharing calculations and the solicitation text for definitions of organizational types used for the MRI program.

-Limit on Number of Proposals per PI:
+Limit on Number of Proposals per PI or Co-PI: